jadongao/fourier-analyzer/README.md

 # 4.How do you make?

-Starting from March 2022, I built a Lego Machine using LEGO, which can be used for Fourier transformation The entire process took quite a long time and spent a lot of time trying to complete each component
+Since March 2022, I have been exposed to the harmonic analyzer manufactured by physicist Albert Michelson for studying calculus and Fourier transform, and I am deeply attracted by its clever design.
+So I wanted to make one myself at home.
+The entire process took a considerable amount of time and effort to complete each component.

-Sinusoid generator and Frequency generator are two key factors
+Sinusoid generator and Frequency generator are two key parts.

 ### The Frequency generator
 The Frequency generator is a gearbox, and I am amazed by the clever design of Youtuber @ thoroughfareproduction.
 But because YouTuber only provided videos without detailed installation drawings, I couldn't see his internal design and had to explore it myself.
 I first completed a 5-axis gearbox like YouTube, and after completing it, my confidence doubled.
 I challenged and completed a 7-axis gearbox.